 As a landlord in Florida, you have the following rights under Chapter 83 of Florida Statutes.
 Landlord rights in Florida allow you to:

-- Enter your tenant’s unit, with their consent, to perform important duties.
+- Enter the premises, with their consent and with notice, to perform important duties.

-- Process the eviction of a tenant for violating the agreement.
+- Process the eviction of a tenant for violating the agreement and retake possession of the dwelling.

 - Screen tenants as long as your criteria are free from any bias on the basis of a protected class.

-- Require a tenant to pay a security deposit prior to moving into the rental.
+- Require a tenant to pay a security deposit prior to moving in and taking possession of the dwelling.

-Some of the basic duties you have as a landlord in Florida include.
+Some of the basic duties landlords have in Florida include.

 - Abide by the state’s health and safety codes.